KirillKryukov/naf/Compress.md

 ## Options

 **--in FILE** - Compress FILE.
 If omitted, stdin is used by default.
-In such case input format must be specified using `--fasta` or `--fastq`.

 **--out FILE** - Write compressed NAF format data to FILE.
 If omitted, stdout stream is used, but only if it's redirected into a file, or piped into next tool.